|

-I am currently Senior Lecturer of Economics at the University of Stirling.
+I am Senior Lecturer of Economics at the University of Stirling.
 I am also an IZA Research Fellow.

 Contact: